-Before World War I, the area we now know as the Czech Republic was made up of Bohemia and Moravia, aka Czech Lands.
+Before World War I, the area we now know as Czechia (or Czech Republic) was made up of Bohemia and Moravia, aka Czech Lands.

 After the fall of the Austro-Hungarian Empire following the war, the Czechs united with their Slovak neighbors to form Czechoslovakia.
 That nation was under Communist rule until 1989, when the Velvet Revolution led to the 1993 Velvet Divorce.

-This peaceful dissolution created the Czech Republic — along with Slovakia — as separate and independent nations.
+This peaceful dissolution created Czechia and Slovakia as separate and independent nations.

 Visiting the Czech Republic

-Since the fall of Communism, the Czech Republic has become one of the hottest travel destinations in Europe.
-Prague in particular, with its historic architecture, castles and 14th-century Charles Bridge crossing the Vltava River, lures millions of travelers from around the world.
+Since the fall of Communism, Czechia has become one of the hottest travel destinations in Europe.
+Prague, in particular, with its historic architecture, castles and 14th-century Charles Bridge crossing the Vltava River, lures millions of travelers from around the world.

 8. Slovakia — 1993

-Since gaining its independence when the Czech Republic did, Slovakia has similarly established itself on the global stage.
-Its move toward autonomy is generally viewed favorably (as Slovakian journalist Pavol Mudry told the BBC last year, "The split was really smooth"), and both countries are now part of the European Union.
+Since gaining its independence at the same time as Czechia, Slovakia has similarly established itself on the global stage.
+Its move toward autonomy is generally viewed favorably (as Slovakian journalist Pavol Mudry once told the BBC, "The split was really smooth"), and both countries are now part of the European Union.

-Slovakia, while less traveled than the Czech Republic, has emerged as a bucket-list spot in its own right.
+Slovakia, while less traveled than Czechia, has emerged as a bucket-list spot in its own right.
 (And can boast of being less swarmed by tourists than its buzzy neighbor.)
 A land of castles and mountains, it features walking trails through mountain passes, glacier lakes and a blossoming cultural capital in the form of Bratislava.

 7. Eritrea — 1993

-Eritrea was originally part of Italy's colonial empire until it fell under British control after 1941.
-Afterwards, the United Nations made a serious attempt to establish Eritrea as an autonomous region within Ethiopia, but Ethiopia annexed the country in 1961, triggering a brutal war that lasted nearly 30 years.
+Eritrea was originally part of Italy's colonial empire until it fell under British control in 1941.
+Afterward, the United Nations made a serious attempt to establish Eritrea as an autonomous region within Ethiopia.
+Still, Ethiopia annexed the country in 1961, triggering a brutal war that lasted nearly 30 years.
 The rebels in Eritrea won in 1991, and in 1993, Eritreans voted for their independence.

 6. Palau — 1994

-This country comprised of 340 coral and volcanic islands has a long history— the first inhabitants arrived around 2500 BC — and a complicated one.
+This country, comprised of 340 coral and volcanic islands, has a long and complicated history.
+Its first inhabitants arrived around 2500 BC.
 Over the years, it’s been occupied and claimed by a long list of nations, including Spain, Germany and Japan.

-Starting in 1947, Palau became a member of the UN Trust Territory of the Pacific Islands, this time under the administration of the U.S. The U.S. government dissolved the trusteeship in 1986, but Palau was unable to win support for free association until 1993.
+Starting in 1947, Palau became a member of the UN Trust Territory of the Pacific Islands, this time under the administration of the U.S. government.
+The trusteeship was dissolved in 1986, but Palau was unable to win support for free association until 1993.

-Finally, in 1994, Palau became a sovereign state.
+Palau finally became a sovereign state in 1994.
 Its modern-day government is a unique and successful one, relying on a democratically elected President advised by a Council of Chiefs who oversee traditional laws and customs.

 Today, tourists head to Palau in search of paradise.
 The country features towering limestone cliffs and volcanic islands carpeted in forest, all ringed with electric-blue water.

-Diving is the number-one reason to visit Palau, which is surrounded by reefs, wrecks and diverse marine life.
-In fact, the waters surrounding Palau have been dubbed "the underwater Serengeti."
+Diving is the number-one reason to visit Palau.
+The island nation is surrounded by reefs, wrecks and diverse marine life.
+The waters surrounding Palau have been dubbed "the underwater Serengeti."

 5. Timor-Leste — 2002

-As has been the case with so many countries on this list, the road to independence for the nation formerly known as East Timor was a long and brutal one.
+As has been the case with so many countries on this list, the road to independence for the nation formerly known as East Timor was long and brutal.

-After gaining independence from Portuguese colonial masters in 1975, Indonesia claimed the territory and violently suppressed independence movements.
+After gaining independence from Portugal in 1975, Indonesia claimed the territory and violently suppressed independence movements.
 More than 200,000 people, a quarter of the population, were killed from fighting, famine and disease.